 Boil your lasagna noodles until al dente

-Rinse and let soak in cold water so you can handle them without burning your fingers
+Rinse with cold water so you can handle them without burning your fingers

 Mix all cheese mix ingredients in a bowl and set aside